Observations in TNG: "Data's Day"

 The sequence in HD.

-The arboretum is seen in two more screenshots, illustrating the appearance of the set in this episode.
+The arboretum is seen in two more shots, illustrating the appearance of the set in this episode.
 The arboretum as it appears in TNG-R.

 Ten Forward has been beautifully decorated for the O'Brien wedding.
 We can recognize the floral pattern of the decoration much better in HD.